mmfsh/CS20200-Terminal-Blackjack/README.md

 ### 3. Main points that the LLM was not able to do correctly:

-- The LLM failed to inherently balance the "gameplay experience/pacing" for a CLI environment, requiring human intervention to introduce timing delays between dealer moves[cite: 116].
+- The LLM failed to inherently balance the "gameplay experience/pacing" for a CLI environment, requiring human intervention to introduce timing delays between dealer moves.
-- It occasionally struggled with F#'s strict type inference rules across multi-file boundaries until explicit 3-position tuple returns were properly aligned[cite: 116].
+- It occasionally struggled with F#'s strict type inference rules across multi-file boundaries until explicit 3-position tuple returns were properly aligned.